-- Promote an ethos which encourages learners and staff to disclose and discuss incidents of bullying behaviour and sexual harassment. - Raise awareness of bullying as a form of unacceptable conduct with college/centre management, staff, learners, parents/guardians. - Implement procedures for noting and reporting incidents of bullying behaviour and sexual harassment. - Provide information and organise active consent workshops. - Implement procedures for investigating and dealing with incidents of bullying behaviour and sexual harassment. - Offer a programme of support for those affected by bullying behaviour and sexual harassment and for those involved in bullying behaviour and sexual harassment. - Review the effectiveness of the college/centre measures on anti-bullying behaviour.
+- Promote an ethos which encourages learners and staff to disclose and discuss incidents of bullying behaviour and sexual harassment. - Raise awareness of bullying as a form of unacceptable conduct. - Implement procedures for noting and reporting incidents of bullying behaviour and sexual harassment. - Provide information and organise active consent workshops. - Implement procedures for investigating and dealing with incidents of bullying behaviour and sexual harassment. - Offer a programme of support for those affected by or involved in bullying behaviour or sexual harassment. - Monitor the effectiveness of the college/centre measures on anti-bullying behaviour.

-Incidents of bullying/intimidation and sexual harassment should be reported to Serena Gibbons, the designated liaison person or to someone of trust on the staff.
+Incidents of bullying/intimidation and sexual harassment should be reported to the Contact Person, Marc McKeon, or to someone of trust on the staff.